factorial-io/phabalicious/docs/scripts.md

 Computed values allows to call external commands and store their return value as a replacement pattern, which can be used in the script-part later.
 The results of the commands are stored under the corresponding key in the `%computed%` dictionary.
 In the below example the result of `git describe ...` gets stored as `%computed.currentVersion%` and can be used in the scripts-part.

+If the executed command does not produce any output then the exit code is stored as the value.

 ```yaml
 scripts:
   showVersion: